arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 }
 ```

 This example sets up the Opta™ server to listen for incoming Modbus TCP connections and handle requests.
-It controls the LED_D0 based on the coil value received from the client.
+It controls the **status LED #1 (`LED_D0`)** based on the coil value received from the client.

 ***You can find more information about Opta™ device's LEDs [here](https://docs.arduino.cc/tutorials/opta/user-manual/#leds).***

 ### Testing the Modbus TCP Client and Server

-Once the Modbus TCP Client and Server code for each Opta™ device has been uploaded, the user LED will be toggles along with the coil value on the Serial Monitor of the Opta™ Client after each read-and-write task:
+Once the Modbus TCP Client and Server code for each Opta™ device has been uploaded, the status LED #1 will be toggled based on the coil value from the Opta™ Client:

 ![Modbus TCP Client and Server communication status](assets/opta-modbus-client.svg)

 ## Conclusion

-This tutorial demonstrates how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries and the Arduino IDE to implement the Modbus TCP protocol between two Opta™ devices.
+This tutorial shows how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries and the Arduino IDE to implement the Modbus TCP protocol between two Opta™ devices.
 These elements are essential for allowing connections with Modbus TCP-compliant devices.

 With these examples, you can easily understand how to establish Modbus TCP communication between a Server and a Client using Opta™.
 This setup provides a scalable architecture for connecting additional Modbus Server devices, such as another Opta™ or a Modbus TCP-compatible module.